Over the Edge: In Your House: Storylines

 On the April 13, 1998, episode of Raw Is War, Dude Love interfered in a match between WWF Chairman Vince McMahon and champion "Stone Cold" Steve Austin, asking the two to just "get along".
 McMahon responded by pushing Love down.
 Love then applied the Mandible claw on McMahon, who fled the ring, and on Austin, sparking the beginning of their feud.
 The following week on Raw, during Love's new interview segment, the Love Shack, McMahon scheduled Love to challenge Austin at Unforgiven: In Your House.
 Love wrestled Steve Blackman in a match, in which Love won after the ring bell rang for unknown reasons.
 After the match, McMahon and Love sparred until McMahon fled the ring, which allowed Austin to attack Love.
 At In Your House: Unforgiven, Austin attacked McMahon at ringside with a chair and then delivered a Stone Cold Stunner on Love.
 The referee of the match was knocked out, which led Austin to count his own pin; however, Gerald Brisco then disqualified Austin for attacking McMahon.
 Due to WWF rules, Love did not win the WWF Championship, and Austin retained the title.
 The feud continued on the May 4 episode of Raw Is War, where McMahon booked a match between Love and Terry Funk, in an attempt to affect him psychologically as Love and Funk were best friends, where Love defeated Funk.
 After the match, Love formed an alliance with McMahon, after McMahon approved of Love defeating Funk.
-The following week on Raw Is War, McMahon scheduled a WWF Championship match at Over the Edge between Love and Austin with a guest timekeeper, Gerald Brisco, a guest ring announcer, Pat Patterson, and a special guest referee, McMahon himself.
+The following week on Raw Is War, McMahon scheduled a WWF Championship match at Over the Edge between Love and Austin with a guest timekeeper, Gerald Brisco, a guest ring announcer, Pat Patterson, and a special guest referee, McMahon himself, with an added stipulation that if Austin put his hands on McMahon during the match, Austin would be automatically stripped of the championship.
 On the May 18 episode of Raw Is War, Love defeated Dustin Runnels, the former Goldust, in a number one contender's match, to ensure his main event championship match at Over the Edge.